johnny-quesada-developer/json-storage-formatter/README.md

 ## formatFromStore

-Format an value with possible metadata to his original form, it also supports Map, Set, Arrays
+Format a value with possible metadata to his original form, it also supports Map, Set, Arrays

 ```TS
     const object = formatFromStore(objectWithMetadata);